another-machine/.github/profile/README.md

-# Another Machine
+# a(nother) machine

 [amplib.tech](https://amplib.tech)

-At some point we forgot how simple the web can be.
+_At some point we forgot how simple the web can be._

-a(nother) machine embraces constraints to make tools that make a more expressive web.
+We embrace constraints to make tools that make a more expressive web.

 We pursue inventive and alternative uses of web technology.